 Daniel Stefankovic joined URCS in July, 2005, after receiving his PhD at University of Chicago.
 His research interests are in theoretical computer science, in particular: algorithmic problems on curves on surfaces, Markov chain sampling, algorithmic game theory, graph drawing, and applications of discrete and continuous Fourier transforms.

 Muthuramakrishnan Venkitasubramaniam joined URCS in fall 2011.
-He received his PhD at Cornell University and is a CI fellow currently pursuing postdoctoral studies at Courant Institute of Mathematical Science, NYU.
+He received his PhD at Cornell University and did his postdoctoral studies at the Courant Institute of Mathematical Science, NYU, under the Computing Innovation Fellows (CIFellows) program.
 His research is in cryptography and its interplay with complexity theory, in particular: understanding secure composition of cryptographic protocols, minimal assumptions required for efficient constructions, intrinsic complexity of cryptographic primitives, and basing cryptography on NP-hardness.
 As part of his thesis, he proposed a unified framework to efficiently realize any secure multiparty computation task with concurrent security (STOC'09); some examples of such tasks include anonymous electronic elections, privacy-preserving auctions, and fault-tolerant distributed computing.

 The URCS theory group works closely with the RIT (Rochester Institute of Technology) theory group, and the groups jointly run the Theory Canal seminar series.